wormhole-foundation/xdapp-book/src/dapps/architecture/3_protocolDesign.md

 # Protocol Design

-They key feature of Wormhole is bringing message passing to the world of blockchain, so it's worthwhile to take some inspiration from other areas of software development that are based on similar principles.
+The key feature of Wormhole is bringing message passing to the world of blockchain, so it's worthwhile to take some inspiration from other areas of software development that are based on similar principles.

 Much of the traditional web stack is based on distributed systems that rely on message passing to create interfaces and boundaries for disparate systems to work together.
 We can think of xDapps as web3 distributed systems founded on similar paradigms.